robertaicenogle/Statistics_R_Programming/README.md

 For example, say we want to create a named value x and assign it a value of 3, we would use this R command: > x <- 3

+The assignment operator (<-) tells R to assign whatever is right of the arrow to the name that is left of the arrow.
+In this case, we have given 3 the name of "x."